Day Six: El Cuerpo Comienza a Recordar la Seguridad

 Presence.
 The capacity to be fully present where I was, rather than mentally composing tomorrow’s lecture or worrying about next semester’s contract while sitting at my own dinner table.
 The ability to rest without feeling guilty, to play without calculating what I should be accomplishing instead.

 Myself.
-Somewhere along the way, in trying to be everything for everyone, I lost track of who I was when I was not producing, performing, or proving my worth through labour.
+Somewhere along the way, in trying to be everything for everyone, I lost track of who I was outside of producing, performing, and proving my worth through labour.
 The woman who existed before she became a human productivity machine.

 Crab Life